Banky3011/CorazaModule/README.md

     cd CorazaModule
     ```

-3. Install & Build the module:
+3. Install & Build the module: After install, restart the ubuntu then you can try to build
     ```
     ./setup.py <operation>
     ```